All Products

 2. Click the image icon next to Personal Development Environment in the top navigation bar to check the status of your personal development environment instance and enter it.

-• If the instance status is Running: Click the running instance under Personal Development Environment to enter the environment.
+• If the instance status is Running: Click the running personal development environment instance under Personal Development Environment to enter it.

-• If the instance is in another state: Click Management Environment in the pop-up window.
-On the Personal Development Environment Instances page, find your instance and click Start in the Actions column.
-Wait for the Instance Status to change to Running, then click the instance to enter the environment.
+• If the instance is in any other state: Click Management Environment in the pop-up window.
+On the Personal Development Environment Instances page, find the instance you created, click Start in the Actions column, and wait for the Instance Status to change to Running.
+Then, click the instance to enter the personal development environment.

 Note

-An icon similar to image in the Personal Development Environment area indicates that you have entered the personal development environment.
+When an icon similar to image appears in the Personal Development Environment area, it means you have entered the personal development environment.

 Step 2: Install Cline

-After entering the personal development environment, follow these steps to configure DataWorks Agent.
-This guide uses Cline as an example.
+After entering the personal development environment, follow these steps to configure the DataWorks Agent.
+This document uses Cline as an example.

 Important

-If you selected the dataworks-mcp:py3.11-ubuntu22.04 image when creating your personal development environment instance, you do not need to upgrade the engine or install the Cline extension.
+If you selected the dataworks-mcp:py3.11-ubuntu22.04 image when you created the personal development environment instance, you do not need to upgrade the program engine or install the Cline extension.

-If you are using an older personal development environment or have already installed the Cline extension, you must upgrade the underlying engine to use the extension's features.
-If you have already performed the upgrade, you can skip this step.
+If you are using a previous personal development environment or have already installed the Cline extension, you need to upgrade the program engine to use the extension feature.
+If you have already upgraded, you can skip this step.

-One-click upgrade: After entering the personal development environment, if a pop-up appears prompting you to upgrade the underlying engine for compatibility, click the One-click Upgrade button to complete the upgrade.
+One-click Upgrade: After entering the personal development environment, if a pop-up window prompts you to upgrade the underlying engine for compatibility, click the One-click Upgrade button to complete the upgrade.

-Command-line upgrade: Click the image icon in the bottom-left corner of the toolbar to open the terminal.
-Run the following command in the terminal.
+Upgrade with commands: Click the image icon in the bottom-left corner of the toolbar to open the terminal.
+Enter the following upgrade command and press Enter to upgrade.

 wget https://nodejs.org/dist/v20.19.0/node-v20.19.0-linux-x64.tar.xz